An Exploration of Learnt Representations of W Jets: Experiments

-In Fig.~(\ref{fig:dim}) is plotted the dimensionalities calculated on both VAEs during the production run.
-Two observations are in order.
-Firstly, note that $D_1$ and $D_2$ are in rough agreement for both VAEs, except for at low values of $\beta$ for \texttt{VAE\_uncent} where it struggles to represent the detailed substructure of the jet at the same time as its bulk position in the detector.
-Secondly, note that at high scales, the dimensionality of \texttt{VAE\_uncent} is very close to 2, while the corresponding physics is described using three latent dimensions as was illustrated in Fig.~(\ref{fig:gaussetaphi}).
-The third latent dimension, acting as a categorical variable, scales differently than the variables representing continuous transformations of the jet.
-It contributes very little to the computed dimensionality.
+Fig.~(\ref{fig:dim}) plots the dimensions calculated on both VAEs during the production run. $D_1$ and $D_2$ are in rough agreement for both VAEs, except for at low values of $\beta$ for \texttt{VAE\_uncent} where it struggles to represent the detailed substructure of the jet at the same time as its bulk position in the detector.
+At high scales, the dimensionality of \texttt{VAE\_uncent} is very close to 2, while the corresponding physics is described using three latent dimensions as was illustrated in Fig.~(\ref{fig:gaussetaphi}).
+The third latent dimension, acting as a categorical variable, contributes very little to the computed dimensionality.
 This illustrates the role that these quantities have in reflecting the true information complexity of the dataset when compared to a naive counting of active latent directions.
 Indeed, the dimensionality scaling of the learnt representation agrees with an intuitive understanding of the dataset.
 At large $\beta$, the uncentered jets have dimensionality of 2 while centered have dimensionality of 0.
 An order of magnitude below and three new dimensions emerge, two of which describe the orientation of the hard prongs within the jet associated with the scale $m_W$ and a third one describing the overall boost of the jet (associated with the spread of momenta $\Delta H_T \simeq 100 \; \text{GeV}$).
-At scales below this many new dimensions rapidly emerge, representing the various physical processes associated with showering, hadronization, decays, and detector effects.
+At scales below this many new dimensions rapidly emerge, representing the various physical processes associated with showering, hadronization, decays, and detector effects as discussed in~\citet{Komiske:2019fks} and illustrated in Fig.~(\ref{fig:more_latents}).
+Also plotted are the correlation dimensions of the datasets which measure their scale-dependent complexity, defined by~\citep{NIPS2002_1177967c}

+This was calculating also using the method of finite differences using a subset of $10^4$ events $\vx$ from the training set, and is presented with statistical uncertainty bands.
+No direct relation between $Q$ and $\beta$ has been established, and so $D_\mathrm{corr}(Q)$ is arbitrarily plotted with $Q = 2\beta$ which results in qualitative alignment with $D_{1,2}(\beta)$.
+While this work does not demonstrate a concrete link between $D_\mathrm{corr}(Q)$ and $D_{1,2}(\beta)$, their qualitative similarity is intriguing.